1 person is killed, 4 others hurt in Connecticut nightclub shooting

 Hartford police tweeted that the dead person is a 28-year-old man.
 A man and a woman were in surgery.
 The other two victims were in stable condition.

+The shooting happened about 1:30 a.m.
+Sunday at the Majestic Lounge, CNN affiliate WTNH reported.

-A preliminary investigation suggested a disturbance inside the nightclub led to the shooting, said Lt.
-Paul Cicero with the Hartford Police Department.
+Preliminary information indicates a disturbance between two groups inside the nightclub preceded the shooting, affiliate WFSB reported.
+It was not a random shooting and it's too early to determine if it's gang-related, Lt.
+Paul Cicero of the Hartford Police Department told the station.

 The major crimes and crime scene divisions of the Hartford Police Department are on scene, along with support units.